roytang/blog/content/post/2008/02/advance-wars-days-of-ruin.md

 &#8211; Too few COs and not enough variation

-&#8211; The whole &#8220;darker tone&#8221; thing they have going.
+&#8211; The whole "darker tone&#8221; thing they have going.
 The game is now set in a post-apocalyptic world.
 That would be fine, I have no problems with it.
 Except I liked the old one!

 All in all, the game is ok, although I miss the COs from AWDS.